• Skip to main content

 • Lay a sheet of nori on the bamboo rolling mat.

-• Spoon about a quarter of the rice onto the nori, and use the back of a wet spoon to spread it to the edges of the nori sheet, leaving about a centimetre at each end to allow it to stick together when rolled.
+• Spoon rice onto the nori, and use the back of a wet spoon to spread it to the edges of the nori sheet, leaving about a centimetre at each end to allow it to stick together when rolled.

 • Use a wet finger to slightly dampen the edges of the nori sheet, then roll it up tightly, (moving the bamboo mat out of the way as you go, so it isn't trapped inside!).
 Squeeze the bamboo mat as you go to make the roll as tight and neat as possible.